MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 Bulk sign in is very helpful and can be used in these scenarios.

-- **Onboarding new SIP devices** When you are onboarding and deploying new SIP devices within 3 days (or 72 hours) of onboarding to SIP gateway.
+- **Activating new SIP devices** When you want to activate and deploy new SIP devices within 3 days (or 72 hours) of onboarding to SIP gateway.
-- **Devices that are signed out** For signed out devices within 7 days (or 168 hours) of being signed out.
+- **Devices that are signed out** To sign in devices that got signed out for any reason, within 7 days (or 168 hours) of being signed out.
 In this scenario, you don't have to add the tenant ID to the provisioning URL as in Step 2 below.

 ### Bulk sign in perequisites